impeccableai/axii-docs/experiments.md

 ### Recurring Experiments

 AXII supports scheduling Experiments, which is useful for executing Experiments based on time intervals.
 This feature, together with Macros, allows users to create dynamic Workflows to, for example, fetch and process daily data for later use in model training Workflows.
 This makes it easy for users to keep their models up-to-date with the latest data and trends.
+For more information on Recurring Experiments, refer to the Recurring Experiments documentation page[recurring-experiments](/recurring-experiments).